amrragab95/aston-villa-app/README.md

 ## Publish

-Run 'npm publish' to store code artifacts to an an artifact repository tool for ex [Jfrog] (https://jfrog.com/artifactory/)
+Run `npm publish` to store code artifacts to an an artifact repository tool for ex [Jfrog] (https://jfrog.com/artifactory/)

 ## Push
 Run Docker Build to create an image from the Dockerfile.